ulvi986/TutorBookings/README.md

 # TutorBookings
 TutorBookings was created by Ulvi for booking teachers with their rating, available time slots and costs.
-This is project Baku Engineering University
+This is project of Baku Engineering University.

 # This is architecture of application